TheMrityunjayPathak/SpaceshipTitanicClassification/README.md

 - Validated the models with k-fold cross-validation.

-- Demonstrating Random Forest's superior robustness with a mean cross-val-score of 88% compared to 81% of SVM.
+- Revealing Random Forest's superior robustness with a mean cross-val-score of 88% compared to 81% of SVM.

 - Lastly, I created a web application by using Streamlit.